Comparison guide for automated file transfer software

 Traditional methods of automating file transfers often include custom scripts, native applications included with operating systems and free or open-source tools.
 These solutions are lightweight but offer limited functionality, bandwidth and data security features.

-As an alternative, most organizations rely on managed file transfer (MFT) solutions.
+As an alternative, most organizations rely on MFT solutions.
 MFT software can handle multiple protocols and support a variety of platforms and applications, often through native integrations or APIs.
 This makes it possible for file transfer services to be managed through a single solution at the enterprise level, instead of relying on multiple tools to accommodate vendor or partner requirements.

-Instead of requiring custom scripting, MFT solutions usually include low-code/no-code automation capabilities that enable users to schedule or execute transfers based on events in real-time.
-This makes it easier to incorporate file transfers into end-to-end processes that support a variety of functions within the organization.
+Instead of requiring custom scripting, MFT solutions usually include low-code/no-code automation capabilities that enable users to schedule or execute transfers based on real-time events.
+This makes it easier to incorporate file transfers into end-to-end processes that support a variety of functions.

-Early protocols such as FTP, HTTP and SMTP do not provide a way for users to encrypt or manage their transfers.
-As a result, MFT software was developed to give users more control over data exchange and file encryption.
-This includes the use of automation software to execute and manage transfers without human interaction.
+Early protocols such as FTP, HTTP and SMTP did not provide a way for users to encrypt or manage their transfers.
+To fix this security concern, MFT software was developed to give users more control over data exchange and file encryption.
+This includes the use of automation software to execute and manage transfers without human intervention.

-File transfers can be automated with other technologies, as well.
-Aside from MFT, file transfer automation can be achieved with workload automation platforms, enterprise job schedulers, process automation tools and more.
+File transfers can also be automated with other technologies.
+Aside from MFT, file transfer automation can be achieved with workload automation platforms, enterprise job schedulers, process automation tools and more, but these can be limited due to protocol or file size limitations.

-Regardless of the technology you use to automate and manage your transfers, there are some standard features and capabilities to look out for.
+Regardless of the technology you use to automate and manage your transfers, there are some standard features and capabilities to look out for in your automated file transfer solution.

 • Event triggers